 About This Scholarship

-David valued civic duty and moral uprightness and believed in nurturing the paths of unconventional paths.
-This scholarship was established by his daughter Emily H. Ho ’08 in honor of these spirit and values.
-The scholarship is awarded in the amount of $2,000 to a single student who elects to work a low or unpaid internship in the summer following their senior year to give them a chance to pursue their dreams.
+The scholarship is awarded in the amount of $2,000 to a single student who elects to work an unpaid/low-paying internship in the summer following their senior year, to give them a chance to pursue their dreams.

 Applicant Criteria

-• Candidate must be a graduating senior from Stuyvesant High School.
+- Candidate must be a graduating senior from Stuyvesant High School.

-• Candidate must hold an unpaid/low-paying internship the summer following their Senior year.
+- Candidate must hold an unpaid/low-paying internship the summer following their Senior year.

 Please submit your application form via the website, and your addenda (see checklist), including essay question and proof of internship (the internship application, the listed opportunity, and confirmation of internship acceptance) to [email protected].

 Supporting the Fund

-Click below to support The David C. Y. Ho Memorial Scholarship.
+Click below to support the David C. Y. Ho Memorial Scholarship.